jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

           the **routable** object.
 .. note:: Using **EvalPyFilter** offers the possibility to call external webservices, databases ... for powerfull
           routing or even for logging, rating & billing through external third party systems.
+.. hint:: More examples in the this FAQ's question: :ref:`faq_2_CypaeohtuE`

 .. _httpccm_manager: